CodingNomads/articles/movie-tweets/movie-analysis.md

 <h2 id="introduction">Introduction: Movie Ratings Data Analysis Example</h2>

-You can access the code of the <a href="https://github.com/sidooms/MovieTweetings" target="_blank">Movie Tweetings Project</a> that you will be working with on GitHub.
-Here is what the project is about in a nutshell:

-The data consists of movie ratings from well-structured tweets on Twitter, and  has been updated every day since 2013.

-It was created from people who connected their <a href='https://www.imdb.com/' target='_blank'>IMDB</a> profile with their <a href='https://twitter.com/' target='_blank'>Twitter</a> accounts.
+The data in this example consists of  movie ratings from Twitter since 2013, updated daily.
+The data was created from people who connected their <a href='https://www.imdb.com/' target='_blank'>IMDB</a> profile with their <a href='https://twitter.com/' target='_blank'>Twitter</a> accounts.
 Whenever they rated a movie on the IMDB website, an automated process generated a standard, well-structured tweet.

 These _well-structured_ tweets look like this:

 > "I rated The Matrix 9/10 http://www.imdb.com/title/tt0133093/ #IMDb"

-Because of this nice structure, we can use this data to learn and practice data analysis using Python!
+Because of this nice structure, we can use this data to learn and practice data analysis using Python.

 You are highly encouraged to write the code for this data analysis example yourself.
 You may discover some additional interesting revelations in the data, and doing the work yourself will give you the practice you need to improve your skills.

-You can either download the data from the original repo, or from <a href="https://drive.google.com/drive/folders/1nSV5S8jCh7LbrTdIgOSyxq6DqN-G3bah?usp=sharing" target="_blank">here</a>.
+You can either download the data from the original GitHub repo - <a href="https://github.com/sidooms/MovieTweetings" target="_blank">Movie Tweetings Project</a> - or from <a href="https://drive.google.com/drive/folders/1nSV5S8jCh7LbrTdIgOSyxq6DqN-G3bah?usp=sharing" target="_blank">here</a>.
 Note that you will have the most up-to-date data if you use the original repo.

 <h2 id="inspect-the-data">Inspect the Data</h2>